scloud19/SECipedia/AWS/EC2.md

 		2) Running
 			Start to get billed for each hour or partial hour that you keep the instance running.
 		3) Stop/Start (In EBS-backed instances)
 			If the instance is running in Ec2-VPC, it retains its private IP address (thus any associated Elastic IPs still map correctly, etc.)
+				Remember that the instance DOES get a new public IP, unless it has an Elastic IP addr (which doesnt change).

 			Each time you transition an instance from stopped to running, a full instance hour is charged

 			Instance Reboot
 				It's recommended you use EC2 interface to reboot your instance instead of running the OS command.

+				Rebooting an instance is equiv. to rebooting an operating system.
+The instance reamins on the same host computer and maintains its public DNS name/IP, private IP address, and any data on its instance store volumes.

+				Rebooting an instance doesn't start a new instance billing hour.

+			Termination
+				Each EBS volume supports the DeleteOnTermination attr, which controls whether the volume is deleted or preserved when you terminate the instance it's attached to.
+					The default is to delete the root device volume and preserve any other EBS volumes.

+				OS shutdown commands always terminate an instance store-backed instance